Football: Jesus hat-trick lifts Man City's mood in Zagreb

 Foden was also involved for the third as his pass fed Mendy, whose teasing cross left Jesus with the simple task of prodding into an empty net.

-Jesus is making the most of his extended run in the team in the absence of the injured Sergio Aguero and his importance ahead of a busy festive period in the Premier League was underlined as he was replaced moments after completing his hat-trick.

-City still added a fourth as Foden made his case for more playing time by slotting home Bernardo Silva's cross six minutes from time.
+And Foden rounded off a great night for his case for more Premier League playing time by slotting home Bernardo Silva's cross six minutes from time.